k2view-academy/K2View-Academy/articles/16_deploy_fabric/03_offline_deploy.md

 ### How Do I Perform an Offline Deployment?

 There are two ways to perform an Offline Deployment:
 - Build and deploy in two steps.
-First build the artifacts either from the Fabric Studio or from the server using the [**buildArtifacts.sh** script](/articles/16_deploy_fabric/03_offline_deploy.md#deployment-scripts-syntax-and-options).
+First build the artifacts either from the Fabric Studio or from the server using the deployment script [**buildArtifacts.sh**](/articles/16_deploy_fabric/03_offline_deploy.md#deployment-scripts-syntax-and-options).
 Then do the deployment by running the **Deploy** command on the server.

 - Build and deploy in one step.
-Build and deploy from the server using the [**buildAndDeployArtifacts.sh** script](/articles/16_deploy_fabric/03_offline_deploy.md#deployment-scripts-syntax-and-options).
+Build and deploy from the server using the deployment script [**buildAndDeployArtifacts.sh**](/articles/16_deploy_fabric/03_offline_deploy.md#deployment-scripts-syntax-and-options).
 It is also possible to deploy without the build, whereby the script only runs a **Deploy** command without creating and deleting artifacts.

 #### Build and Deploy in Two Steps